kdpsingh/va-aki-model/README.md

 Software: R 3.6+

-The models we provide in this repository are MOJO objects which are compatible with different versions of h2o.
+The models we provide in this repository are MOJO objects which are compatible with all versions of h2o.

+Runtime: The runtime for preparing the data using the `gpmodels` depends on local computing resources and sample size, varying from hours to days.
+The runtime for generating predictions (Step 6) depends on local computing resources and test set size, varying from seconds to minutes.

 # Instruction